AI4Finance-Foundation/FinRL/docs/source/index.rst

 .. image:: image/logo_finrl.jpg
    :target:  https://github.com/AI4Finance-LLC/FinRL-Library

+**Disclaimer: Nothing herein is financial advice, and NOT a recommendation to trade real money.
+Please use common sense and always first consult a professional before trading or investing.**

 To efficiently automate trading, **AI4Finance** community provides this demonstrative and educational resource.
 FinRL is an open source deep reinforcement learning (DRL) framework for researchers and practitioners.

 .. _FinRL: https://github.com/AI4Finance-LLC/FinRL-Library